Fallot, Époisses, and the Last Kir at Last Call: Tomás Rivera's Guide to Eating Dijon Like a Burgundian

 What to Seek Out:

-• Époisses Cheese (€8-12/piece): Napoleon's favorite cheese, washed in Marc de Bourgogne until its rind turns sunset-orange and its interior becomes spoonably soft.
+Époisses Cheese (€8–12 for 250g): Napoleon's favorite cheese, washed repeatedly in Marc de Bourgogne until its rind turns sunset-orange and its interior becomes spoonably soft.
+The smell will assault you.
+The taste will convert you.
+Buy it from Fromagerie Mons—yes, the same Mons that supplies Michelin three-star restaurants across France.

 Cité Internationale de la Gastronomie et du Vin